 Account Admin Access

-If the account has an Admin with access, they can help you regain access to the account.
+If the account has an Admin, they can help you regain access to the account.
 This process requires you to create a new profile with a new username to access the account you're locked out of.

 I received a message that an Authenticator Passcode is required to log in.